seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 # Update following comments on reddit
 [Many useful suggestions were made on reddit](https://www.reddit.com/r/java/comments/13rlb26/speeding_up_pairwise_comparisons_to_28_millionsec/) on how to improve performance further.
 I'll try to test them, time permitting...

 Also, some wanted to do tests themselves.
 I have made [the datasets publicly available here](https://drive.google.com/drive/folders/1DWGDlAhwjUvqgf1VEkTtpMT57X3o10eD?usp=sharing), go and try things!
+The easiest way to report suggestions is to post them as [Github issues there](https://github.com/seinecle/MapsOfScience/issues).

 # Context / goal / hardware